getSpag/PET-Simulation/README.md

 ** Sinogram upsidedown, fixed in code already
+** Need to normalize the sinogram for when counts are > 255, this will matter for bigger pictures and emitters

 "Utilized C++ and OpenCV to animate the Forward Projection or Radon Transform of a noiseless sinogram based on random emitter locations.
 This will eventually be compared with a noisy sinogram from simulated annihilation events, in the context of their reconstruction via Filtered Back Projection."